-There’s a large knowledge gap separating companies when it comes to using VR.
+There’s a big gap in knowledge when it comes to VR.

 It’s especially pervasive when using VR for training.

-Companies that understand these key concepts can directly increase training effectiveness and lower costs.
-On the other hand, those who don’t may struggle to see the results they’re looking for.
+People who understand a few key concepts are able to increase training effectiveness and lower costs.
+Those who don’t, will struggle to see the results they’re looking for.

-In this blog, we’ll share 5 common mistakes we see when implementing VR training and how you can avoid them.
-By avoiding these mistakes you can significantly improve training efforts.
+We’ll share 5 common mistakes we see companies make when implementing VR training and how you can avoid them.
+Avoiding these mistakes will significantly improve your training efforts.